 There are two main options or plans you can consider when looking to order Sling TV: Sling Orange vs Blue plan.
 Both offer the same basic streaming service to your household devices, but each one provides a different set of channels and some slightly different streaming options.
 In the following section, we’ll detail the similarities, differences, and benefits of each plan.

 - Streaming Options: One stream per household at a time

 Sling Orange is what you might call the most basic plan.
-When Sling TV first became an option for homeowners, the Orange plan was the cheaper of the two.
+When Sling first became an option for homeowners, the Sling Orange plan was the cheaper of the two.
 It currently includes access to 32 live channels, but only allows you to stream one at a time (whether you’re watching live or recording).
 For multi-person households, having to all watch the same thing can be a pain.

-Some of the most notable channels include:
+Some of the most notable networks in the channel lineup include:

 - BBC America